NasonovIvan/s21_math/README.md

 ## Start program

 Use ```git clone``` to copy the project.
-Then enter the following command in the C4 folder:
+Then enter the following command in the directory:

 To create a library, test its functions and get a [gcovr](https://gcovr.com/en/stable/) html-report on the coverage of functions with tests:
 ```sh